-This year the Trust set the scene for monitoring the Wetland into the future.
-It is envisaged that bird counts will be undertaken each year and aquatic ecological studies undertaken periodically to assess any changes overtime.
+Bird counts will be undertaken each year and aquatic ecological studies undertaken periodically to assess any changes overtime.

-A baseline ecological study for the Wetland was also undertaken this year, comprising both macroinvertebrate and fish surveys.
-The full report is available on request.
+A baseline ecological study for the Wetland was undertaken last year, comprising both macroinvertebrate and fish surveys.
 In relation to macroinvertebrates, the report concluded that:

 The invertebrate community found in this system is typical of what would be expected in a soft bottomed lentic habitat, with Hemiptera, Crustacea, and Mollusca taxa comprising the majority of the community.
-A soft bottomed macroinvertebrate community index (MCI-sb) score of 53 was calculated, based on the invertebrate samples collected.
-This is typically considered a poor score (Stark & Maxted 2007); however, it needs to be acknowledged that MCI analysis is targeted for flowing waters rather than lakes (Gray 2013).